SakshiKhatod/Multiple-PDF-Query-Assistant/README.md

 **7.Project Structure**

-app.py: Main application file with the Streamlit UI and the PDF querying logic. htmlTemplates.py: Contains HTML templates for customizing the UI. requirements.txt: Lists all the required dependencies.
+app.py: Main application file with the Streamlit UI and the PDF querying logic where you can upload only single pdf file (upto 200 MB file) app2.py: Main application file with the Streamlit UI and the PDF querying logic where you can upload multiple pdf file (upto 200 MB each file) htmlTemplates.py: Contains HTML templates for customizing the UI. requirements.txt: Lists all the required dependencies.
 .env: Store your API keys here (this file should not be committed to version control).